Public Question Time and Meeting Guidelines

 Questions With Notice

 A maximum of two (2) Questions With Notice can be submitted.
-Questions With Notice must be received no later than seven (7) days before the scheduled meeting date.
+Questions With Notice must be received by 5pm, no later than seven (7) days before the scheduled meeting date.

 Questions Without Notice